 Is sunbathing bad?

 The sun’s reputation has been getting slaughtered quite extensively recently, especially now that the hottest months of the year are fast approaching.
 It seems as though just about everywhere you look, an ad or commercial is warning you that going into the sun is going to increase your risk of getting melanoma (skin cancer).

 What those ads and commercials fail to tell you is that as much as 80% of melanoma cases are benign, and the spots are removed simply for aesthetic reasons.

-That’s not to say that if you see a spot on your body that’s never been there before that you shouldn’t go to the doctor – You absolutely should.
-What you shouldn’t do is automatically assume that just because you’ve discovered a spot on your body that’s never been there before, that you have skin cancer and you’re going to die.
+That’s not to say that if you see a spot on your body that’s never been there before, you shouldn’t go to the doctor.
+You absolutely should.
+What you shouldn’t do is automatically assume that just because you’ve discovered a spot on your body that’s never been there before, you have skin cancer, and you’re going to die.

-Just because not every little spot on your body needs to be removed, doesn’t mean that you can freely go out and bake yourself in the harsh afternoon sunlight without a worry in the world.
-While it’s true that the sun is incredibly crucial to the survival of the human race, reaping the (spectacular) benefits of it without heightening your risk of getting skin cancer isn’t the same thing as lying out on the beach and tanning.
+Just because not every little spot on your body needs to be removed doesn’t mean you can freely go out and bake yourself in the harsh afternoon sunlight without worrying about the world.
+While it’s true that the sun is crucial to the survival of the human race, reaping its (spectacular) benefits without heightening your risk of getting skin cancer isn’t the same thing as lying out on the beach and tanning.

-You should really try to avoid sunbathing for health (or any) reasons during the midday – Try to avoid going into direct sunlight between the hours of 11am and 3pm as much as you can because the sun is incredibly intense during these hours.
-If you do have to go out in direct sunlight, protect your skin as much as you can.
+You should try to avoid sunbathing for health (or any) reasons during the midday – Try to avoid going into direct sunlight between the hours of 11 am and 3 pm as much as you can because the sun is incredibly intense during these hours.
+If you have to go out in direct sunlight, protect your skin as much as possible.
 The optimal time to catch some rays for your health is in the morning hours.